Overview

 Clothing

-During the day— It’s going to be HOT during the day!
-Start with a swimsuit and/or swim trunks and lightweight shirt as a base layer.
-Additional layers can be added and subtracted depending on the weather, temperature and how wet you’re getting in the rapids.
-Make sure you cover-up for protection against the sun in the daytime.
-On or off the river, a long sleeved, quick-dry shirt is great protection from the sun, along with sunscreen.
+During the day—It’s going to be HOT during the day!
+Start with a swimsuit and/or swim trunks and a lightweight shirt as a base layer.
+Additional layers can be added and subtracted depending on the weather, temperature, and how wet you’re getting in the rapids.
+Make sure you cover up for protection against the sun in the daytime.
+On or off the river, a long-sleeved, quick-dry shirt offers great protection from the sun, along with sunscreen.
+On safari, consider colors that match the environment, such as khaki and gray, to not startle the animals.

-In camp— When the weather is warm, lightweight cotton pants/skirt or shorts and shirt make great camp wear.
+In camp—When the weather is warm, lightweight cotton pants/skirts or shorts and shirts make great camp wear.
 Evenings may be cool, so long pants and long-sleeved tops are a good option, as well as a lightweight fleece or jacket.

 Footwear

-During the day— The best choice is an amphibious shoe that drains water, protects your toes and won’t come off in swirling current.
+During the day—The best choice is an amphibious shoe that drains water, protects your toes, and won’t come off in swirling currents.
 A retired pair of athletic shoes can work well, too.
 Sport sandals with a heel strap are a good option, especially on rivers with sandy beaches.
 Find professional-grade options made by Chaco®, the official footwear sponsor of OARS guides.

-In camp— We recommend wearing shoes in camp due to risk of kicking a rock buried in the sand, or stepping on a sharp stick.
+In camp—We recommend wearing shoes in camp due to the risk of kicking a rock buried in the sand or stepping on a sharp stick.
 The athletic shoes or light hikers you bring for hiking can double as your camp shoes.
 It’s nice to put on dry socks and shoes after a day on the water.
 Flip flops or slip-on sandals are OK for wearing in camp only.

 Headwear